skellat/skellat.github.io/_posts/2023-03-11-computer-chronicles-multitasking.markdown

 title: "Computer Chronicles: Multitasking"
 date: 2023-03-11 00:01:02 -0500
 file: https://archive.org/download/CC518_multitasking/CC518_multitasking.mp4
 summary: "In this episode of the Computer Chronicles we take a look at the state of multitasking as it was in 1988.
-At that time you had players like A/UX from Apple, Xenix from Tandy, Concurrent DOS from Digital Reserach, Windows 386 from Microsoft, and OS/2 from IBM.
+At that time you had players like A/UX from Apple, Xenix from Tandy, Concurrent DOS from Digital Research, Windows 386 from Microsoft, and OS/2 from IBM.
 The field does not look like that today."
 description: "In this episode of the Computer Chronicles we take a look at the state of multitasking as it was in 1988.
-At that time you had players like A/UX from Apple, Xenix from Tandy, Concurrent DOS from Digital Reserach, Windows 386 from Microsoft, and OS/2 from IBM.
+At that time you had players like A/UX from Apple, Xenix from Tandy, Concurrent DOS from Digital Research, Windows 386 from Microsoft, and OS/2 from IBM.
 The field does not look like that today."
 duration: "27:34"
 length: "1654"
 explicit: "no"